dennis-ge/dotfiles/README.md

-# vm-config
+# Virtual Machine Configuration

-Basic Script
+Execute the Basic Script helps to setup a new Virtual Maschine.
-chrome
-vscode
-python3
-pip3
- - virtualenv
-rename in file

-Professional IDE Script
-pycharm
-webstorm

-Docker Script
-Docker
-Docker-Compose
+Several packages will be installed, like python3, vscode or Postman.